SeelabFhdo/SN2021/README.md

 2. Install the current ATL package from this update site: [https://download.eclipse.org/mmt/atl/updates/releases](https://download.eclipse.org/mmt/atl/updates/releases/).
 3. Extract the JAR archives in the [`dropins.zip`](https://github.com/SeelabFhdo/jss2020/blob/master/dropins.zip) file from this repository to the `dropins` folder of the Eclipse release downloaded in Step 1.
 The JAR archives in the ZIP file are pre-compiled plugins for LEMMA's modeling languages and the plugins mentioned in our article (see above).
 4. Restart Eclipse.

+Installing the necessary software on the operating system:
+1. Install docker for running the [LEMMAs container_base code generator](https://github.com/SeelabFhdo/lemma/tree/master/code%20generators/de.fhdo.lemma.model_processing.code_generation.container_base)
+2. Install the python packages libxml2, lxml, and pyyaml to use LEMMAs code generation scripts.
+3. To execute our workflow node.js, rpm ,and Graphviz need to be installed on the system to execute the visualization stage of our workflow.

 For the actual reproduction, please follow these steps:
 1. Clone this repository to your harddrive.